ChordPro/chordpro/docs/content/Install-Windows-Citrus.md

 Download Citrus Perl from <http://www.citrusperl.com/p/download.html>.
 Install according to the directions on the site.

-One of the desktop icons that will be installed is `citrusterm`.
+An important tool is `citrusterm` which you can find in the CitrusPerl `bin` folder.
 With this tool you can start a command prompt window that is preconfigured for Citrus Perl.
+It may be convenient to create a desktop shortcut for this.

-In this command prompt window type:
+Start `citrusterm` and in the command prompt window type:

 `cpan install App::Music::ChordPro::Wx`